spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ---
-title: Upgradability reference
+title: Upgradability guidelines
-description: Rerference infomation for evaluator and upgrader tools.
+description: Reference information for evaluator and upgrader tools.
 last_updated: Nov 25, 2021
 template: concept-topic-template
 ---

-## Name is not unique
+## Entity name is not unique

-Names of transfers, transfer properties, database tables and columns, methods, and constants should be unique to the extent of making it impossible to accidentally match the name of a core entity introduced in future.
+Names of transfers, transfer properties, database tables, database columns, methods, and constants should be unique. to the extent of making it impossible to accidentally match the name of a core entity introduced in future.

-If minor or major release introduces an entity with the same name, the entity in your project might change behavior or cause errors.
+If minor or major release introduces an entity with the same name, the entity in your project might change behavior or cause issues.

-* Check that Transfer is unique and have the prefix
-* Check that Transfer extend Core Transfer, and each property have the prefix
-* Check that DB Table is unique and have the prefix
-* Check that DB Column extend Core Table, and each column have the prefix
-* Check that Method is unique and have the prefix
-* Check that Constant is unique and have the prefix

 ### Making entity names unique

-To avoid errors, make the names of entities unique.
-For example, add the project name as a prefix to names.
+To avoid unexpected issues and achieve the same result, make the names of entities unique.
+This section contains examples of transfer, table, and method names.
+You can apply the same solution to any other entity.

 #### Examples of code and related errors

 `ProductAbstractStore` transfer name is not unique: